tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ![json_model](Images/json_model.PNG)

-* Note that the model does not actually contain the weights that were trained i.e., the parameters within each neuron that dictate how variables are used to predict outcomes.
-We also need to save the model weights, this time in a HDF file.
+* Note that the model does not contain the weights that were trained, i.e., the parameters within each neuron that dictate how variables are used to predict outcomes.
+We also need to save the model weights, this time in an HDF file.

 * [Hierarchical Data Format (HDF or h5)](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) files, contain multidimensional arrays of data.